hardcodes/lmtyas/README.md

 # Set RSA password

 If the service is (re-)started, a valid administrator (see `admin_accounts` in section *[Configuration file](#configuration-file)*) must set the password of the RSA private key first.
-The rsa private key is loaded afterwards.
+Afterwards the rsa private key is loaded and the RSA public key is derived from the RSA private key.
 Therefore open the URL

 `https://<dns name or ip address>:<port number>/authenticated/sysop/sysop.html`